andraugust/andraugust.github.io/quantum-4.md

 $$
 and coefficients have the usual probabilistic interperetation that $$\abs{a_{ij}}^2$$ is the probability that a measurement of the first system returns state $$i$$ and a measurement the second system returns state $$j$$.

-In terms of naming sub-systems, it's standard to call the first one Alice and the second one Bob, and if there's a third it's usually called Charlie.
+In terms of naming subsystems, it's standard to call the first one Alice and the second one Bob, and if there's a third it's usually called Charlie.

 __Observables.__ How are observables represented for composite systems?
 They're represented in the same way as for isolated systems—with operators.
-But now each sub-system has its own set of operators which act independently on the corresponding part of the sub-system.
+But now each subsystem has its own set of operators which act independently on the corresponding part of the subsystem.

 For example, consider a sytem of two spins.
 The most general state is
 $$